 Depending on which type of the tech story you have, you should always approach a journalist, who actually covers the topic you’re pitching.

-Without further ado, read our take on reputable journalists – and you’ll know for whichever area peaks their… and your interest.
+Without further ado, read our take on top tech journalists – and you’ll know for whichever area peaks their… and your interest.

 Next in line is Drew Prindle.
 He is the senior features editor at Digital Trends.